looker-open-source/embed-sdk/README.md

 - If you are using the main `demo.py`, provide your API credentials to the server by updating `demo/looker.ini` following [these instructions](https://community.looker.com/technical-tips-tricks-1021/the-how-to-on-initializing-the-sdk-with-different-profiles-in-your-ini-file-26846), with credentials obtained from [the Users page](https://cloud.google.com/looker/docs/api-auth).

 - Alternatively, if you are using `demo_self_signed.py`, provide your embed secret to the server.
 You can do this a couple ways.

   - Set it as `LOOKER_EMBED_SECRET` in your shell environment.
   - Create a file named `.env` in the root of the sdk directory.
 Add a line to that file: `LOOKER_EMBED_SECRET="YourLookerSecret"`

+- Another alternative is to use the TypeScript demo server.
+The embed secret can be provided in the following way:

+  - Set it as `LOOKER_EMBED_SECRET` in your shell environment.
+  - Create a file named `.env` in the root of the sdk directory.
+Add a line to that file: `LOOKER_EMBED_SECRET="YourLookerSecret"`